sylhare/sylhare.github.io/_posts/2024/2024-12-19-Shape-up-dev.md

 A gentle "_no for now_" allows you to look into it in the future and concentrate on the next highest priorities.
 It prevents any hijacking of the process.
-Also often raw feedbacks may reflect the view of one customer or might come from a misunderstanding of the feature.
+Also often raw feedback may reflect the view of one customer or might come from a misunderstanding of the feature.
 It's better to let it soak and avoid re-work (and re-rework possibly thereafter 😱)

 There's always a cool down period after cycle,